Dr. Ellen Leitinger

 ✧ Reverberation mapping of AGN

-Astrophysics isn't all I do though!
+Astrophysics isn't all I do!
 In my free time I love to go on adventures with friends and my 3 legged cat, Rae.
-I also love playing tennis, hiking and indoor climbing, as well as painting, baking desserts and adventuring in a Pathfinder campaign alongside my astrophysics friends!
+I love playing tennis, hiking and climbing, as well as painting, crochet, baking desserts and adventuring in a Pathfinder campaign alongside my astrophysicist friends ♥︎

 During my PhD at the University of Queensland in Australia, I looked at a large sample of 30 Milky Way globular clusters in order to study the multiple stellar population phenomenon and work towards answering the question: “how did these clusters form?”.